Internal Medicine

 Rheumatology – 8 questions

-The questions were a mix of cases and facts, all based off the Harrison's book (during review, they can specify which page and paragraph the question was derived from).
+The questions were a mix of cases and facts, all theoretically based off the Harrison's book (during review, they should be able to specify which page and paragraph the question was derived from).

-Time: We had 200 minutes (the exact time fluctuates based on word count in the exam) for all questions.
-We found the allocated time sufficient to read through each question calmly, select an option and move on.
+Time: We had 150 minutes (the exact time fluctuates based on word count in the exam) for all questions.
+Most people found the allocated time sufficient to read through each question, select an option and move on.
 If you want to go back to review your answer choices at the end, you might run out of time.

 Writing: Each student was handed out a question booklet and an answer sheet.
-There were one set of the exam.
-Students should write the exam with a pencil 2B and rubber.
-Walking outside to the toilet was allowed, but singly, and an assistant always accompanied each student outside of the exam hall.
-You have to report your willingness to leave, and the test and answer sheet should be left on the assistant's table.
+Students should fill out the answer sheet with a pencil and an eraser, and we were encouraged to carefully mark the answer sheet by filling in the circle carefully, with no deletions.
+Walking outside to the toilet was allowed, but alone, and an assistant always accompanied each student outside of the exam hall.

-Around 30% of the class did not pass on the first try.
-Insight was granted in a week after the results were announced, strictly only to view your answer sheet (meaning we were not given permission to see the question booklet or answer key).
+Around 25% of the class did not pass on the first try.
+Insight was granted a few days after the results were announced, upon making an appointment by phone.

 Please mind the special retake rule about the number of attempts (read below).

-Comments: It is considered the toughest exam within the UMB English Division because it covers a vast amount of knowledge in different fields (and it is impossible to remember it all).
+Comments: It is considered the toughest exam within UMB English Division because it covers a vast amount of knowledge in different fields (and it is impossible to remember it all).
 We found that the exam questions are long and detailed, and take time to get used to.
 We also know that it is very common for about 30-50% of students to fail the first try.
-But do not worry yet, because when retakers can grasp the structure and timing better on the retake, they perform a lot better on the retake – usually outscoring the first-take passers, too.
-To be successful, we suggest to become familiar with the questions as much as you can beforehand and prime yourself to read and answer quickly.
-Questions are new every single year but follow similar formats – so it is worth asking politely for training questions from all the departments.
+But do not worry yet, because when retakers can grasp the structure and timing better on the retake, they perform a lot better – usually outscoring the first-takers.
+To be successful, we suggest you to become familiar with the questions as much as you can and prime yourself to read quickly.
+Questions are new on every single take but follow similar formats – so it is worth practicing.

 Exemption